 Sharing Requirements & Guidelines

-This story originally appeared in [originating outlet name, with a link to its homepage or the original article] and is republished here as part of Covering Climate Now, a global journalism collaboration strengthening coverage of the climate story.
+This story originally appeared in [originating outlet name, with a link to story or homepage] and is part of Covering Climate Now, a global journalism collaboration strengthening coverage of the climate story.

 We ask that you share stories via your outlet’s social media platforms, using #CCNow and @CoveringClimate.